tristanlatr/WPWatcher/README.md

                 "--detection-mode", "aggressive",
                 "--enumerate", "t,p,tt,cb,dbe,u,m"]
 ```
+Overwrite with `--wpargs "WPScan arguments"`.
+If you run into option parsing error, start the arguments string with a space or use equals sign `--wpargs="[...]"` to avoid [argparse bug](https://stackoverflow.com/questions/16174992/cant-get-argparse-to-read-quoted-string-with-dashes-in-it?noredirect=1&lq=1).
 #### False positive strings
 You can use this to ignore some warnmings or alerts.
 False positives will still be processed as infos: Use with care.